Lance Todd: Personal life and death

 Lance Todd married Amy B. Samuels on 7 May 1911 at the Wigan Parish Church.
 Her father was Charles Samuels who was deceased prior to the wedding.
 Charles and had been licensee of the Crofters Arms Hotel, and had been a well known rugby player and a famous sprinter when younger.
-They had a daughter, Patricia Elaine Todd in 1922 who passed away in 2004.
+They had a daughter, Patricia Elaine Todd in 1922 who died in 2004.

 Later in his life he managed the Silver Grid in King Street and the Ship Hotel in Millgate prior to his appointment as manager of Salford.

 Todd died in a motor accident on 14 November 1942.
 An inquest into his death determined a verdict of "accidental death".

 During World War II Todd was serving as a commandant to the Salford section of the Home Guard but it would be on a return home from duty in Oldham that the accident happened.
 A car he was driving swerved to avoid a collision with a tram, but crashed into a lamppost.
 Todd died along with his colleague Colonel Frank Sewell in the front passenger seat.
 Two passengers in the rear seats of the car survived.
 Todd is buried in Wigan (Ince) cemetery.

 Legacy

-For his work as a manager and as a radio commentator resulted in the Lance Todd Trophy being named after him.
+His work as a manager and as a radio commentator resulted in the Lance Todd Trophy being named after him.
 This trophy is awarded to the man of the match in the Challenge Cup Final.

 In 2007 Todd was inducted as one of the New Zealand Rugby League's inaugural "Legends of League".